New Zealand gun buyback exposes emotions, possibly hustlers

 WELLINGTON, New Zealand (AP) - Some New Zealand gun owners are upset they’re being compelled to hand over their assault weapons for money.
 Others believe a government-imposed ban on certain semi-automatics following a March shooting massacre is the best way to combat gun violence.
-And The Associated Press has found that at least one man may have tried to swindle hundreds of thousands of dollars from the system set up to compensate gun owners.
+And The Associated Press has found at least one man may have tried to swindle hundreds of thousands of dollars from the system set up to compensate gun owners.

 New Zealand is six weeks into an ambitious program to buy tens of thousands of guns from owners across the country.
 After a lone gunman killed 51 people at two Christchurch mosques nearly six months ago, the government rushed through new laws banning military-style semi-automatics in a move that’s being closely followed around the world.